 Authorization is the process of determining whether that user can access a given resource, based on the user's privileges and any permissions or other access-control specifications that apply to the resource.

-When access control checks are incorrectly applied, users are able to access data or perform actions that they should not be allowed to perform.
+When access control checks are incorrectly applied, users are able to access data or perform actions that they are not authorized to perform.
 This can lead to a wide range of problems, including information exposures, denial of service, and arbitrary code execution.

 7.19.4 Avoiding the vulnerability or mitigating its effects